Accelize/drm/doc/drm_sw_advanced_description.rst

-log_message_level              int32_t   Read-write    -                       only for testing, read and write the log level used with log_message parameter to set the message level list_all                       string    Read-only     -                       list all parameter keys available dump_all                       string    Read-only     -                       read all parameter key values page_ctrlreg                   string    Read-only     -                       return nothing, print all registers in the DRM Controller Registry page page_vlnvfile                  string    Read-only     -                       return nothing, print all registers in the VLNV File page page_licfile                   string    Read-only     -                       return nothing, print all registers in the License File page page_tracefile                 string    Read-only     -                       return nothing, print all registers in the Trace File page page_meteringfile              string    Read-only     -                       return nothing, print all registers in the Metering File page page_mailbox                   string    Read-only     -                       return nothing, print all registers in the Mailbox page hw_report                      string    Read-only     -                       return nothing, print the Algodone HW report trigger_async_callback         string    Write-only    -                       only for testing, call the asynchronous error callback with the given message log_message                    string    Write-only    -                       only for testing, insert a message with the value as content
+log_message_level              int32_t   Read-write    -                       only for testing, read and write the log level used with log_message parameter to set the message level list_all                       string    Read-only     -                       list all parameter keys available dump_all                       string    Read-only     -                       read all parameter key values hw_report                      string    Read-only     -                       return nothing, print the Algodone HW report trigger_async_callback         string    Write-only    -                       only for testing, call the asynchronous error callback with the given message log_message                    string    Write-only    -                       only for testing, insert a message with the value as content